gitlabhq/omnibus-gitlab/doc/maintenance/README.md

 amount of data that exists
 * If you changed the location of registry configuration file, you will need to specify the path
-* After the garbage collect is done, registry should start up
+* After the garbage collect is done, registry should start up automatically

 **Warning** The command below will cause Container registry downtime.